 The staff may also conduct a pat down search.
 Sometimes, staff will need to use their hands to check on the inside of your trouser or skirt waistband.

 The best way you can avoid an additional pat down search is to remove all possible metal objects and place them on the X-ray conveyor belt for inspection.
 Sequins, buttons, or wired undergarments can also set off an alarm.

-The Finnish Transport Safety Agency (Trafi) requires us to perform more detailed inspections, based on random sampling, on a certain number of passengers passing through security control.
+The Finnish Transport Safety Agency (Traficom) requires us to perform more detailed inspections, based on random sampling, on a certain number of passengers passing through security control.
 At Finavia airports, the inspections based on random sampling are carried out using explosives trace detectors (ETDs).

 What if I have packed a prohibited item?

 If your hand baggage includes banned items or substances, you will be asked to hand them over to a member of staff for disposal.
 If you have time before your flight, you can leave security control and

 - return to the check-in counter to to check in hand baggage,

 - leave it with a friend or family member if you were dropped off at the airport, store it in your car